-The new IV data produts resolve the seasonal variation of ice dynamics in outlet glaciers, and has opened for a new type of glacier studies on seasonal timescales as well of planning opportunities for local authorities, which were not possible before.
+The new IV data products resolve the seasonal variation of ice dynamics in outlet glaciers, and have opened for a new type of glacier studies on seasonal timescales as well of planning opportunities for local authorities, which were not possible before.
+The IV product is now used to generate two new ECVs in the CCI for ice sheets.
+IV is used to generate the new MFID product to monitor ice discharge from key outlet glaciers, and to generate IV products of select areas to investigate the ice dynamics response related to formation and drainage of supraglacial lakes, identified in the new SGL product.